learosema/lea11y/src/low-effort-things/index.md

 They are really low effort to follow.

-This will usually not guarantee you will get an accessible product in the end, but it usually saves you from having to do expensive "let's fix it afterwards" measures.
+The techniques below will not guarantee you will get an accessible product in the end, but it usually saves you from having to do expensive "let's fix it afterwards"measures.

 ## Low hanging fruits